heartofclojure/heartofclojure-site-2019/privacy-policy.md

 ### https://heartofclojure.eu ("the website")

-We do not store any information about site visitors, we do not log HTTP requests, and do not store cookies in the user's browser, tracking or otherwise.
+We do not store cookies in the user's browser, tracking or otherwise.
 No third party cookies are stored.

 When a user submits the form to sign up to our mailinglist, then this information is submitted to, and stored in MailChimp, as described below.

-The Heart of Clojure website is hosted by Github.
+The Heart of Clojure website is hosted by Github, which may log HTTP requests including IP addresses.

 ### https://cfp.heartofclojure.eu ("the CFP app")